 With as much physical and mental success I have now, often others assume I’ve always been this fit.
 Nooooo.
 I was NOT.
 Not even close.

-5 years ago, I was sedentary plugging the hours away at a fulfilling desk job career.
+6 years ago.
+I overcame Melanoma.
+Twice.
+Then, 5 years ago, I was sedentary plugging the hours away at a fulfilling desk job career.
 My occupation was not my passion.
 It paid my bills.
-Allowed me a flexible schedule and lots of time with my littles.
+Allowed me a flexible schedule and lots of time with my hubby and littles.
+Time valued.
 Which made it a perfect fit for my life.
 Slightly overweight (realized it when looking at anniversary pictures in awe).
 And still, did nothing in an attempt to lose weight.

 The big change, which I didn’t realize it at the time, was when an acquaintance of mine was discussing his half marathon training and running in general.
 I had tried to run before.
 Tried.
 Many times.
 And failed.
 ‘Sh*t, it would be nice if I could run.
 Even if for a mile.’
 I thought to myself.
 Baby steps compared to this dude that runs 13.1 for fun at rabbit pace.
 That’s it!
 I’m going to the local high school to hit the track and see how far I can run.
-I had tried this many times on the treadmill I had in my bedroom for years…and never run a mile.
-Not even close.
-Yet, somehow I thought by showing up at the track my determination would miraculously carry me a mile and show what a bad a** I really am.
+I had tried this many times on the treadmill (aka dread-mill) I had in my bedroom for years…and never run a mile.
+Yet, somehow I thought by showing up at the track on this particular day, my determination would miraculously carry me a mile and show what a bad ass I really am.
 Sounds easy.
 Right?
 Nope.
 NOPE.

 My main passion is running and I do run frequently–I’ll talk about it often.
 My non-runner friend community inspired by what I do, but do not necessarily want to hear about how I managed a negative split on a particular run and that’s where this blog comes in.
 Those who want to read, can, and those who do not, can pass.